DanielJDufour/parse-any-int/README.md

 # parse-any-int
 Parse Any Integer!
-Includes support for numerical separators, commas, and an extra plus sign (+)
+Includes support for numerical separators, commas, scientific notation, and an extra plus sign (+).

 # install
 ```bash